 Imagine stopping this in the blink of an eye — leaving away a part of your identity takes strong will and determination.

-By smoking CBD instead of regular cigarettes, you can maintain your habit of smoking a cigarette without physically addictive content.
+By smoking hemp-derived CBD instead of regular cigarettes, you can maintain your habit of smoking a cigarette without physically addictive content.
 Of course, smoking a CBD joint still delivers tar and other harmful substances to your system, but it can help you get off the nicotine and then gradually transition to vaping CBD — either as flowers or in the form of vape liquid.

 How to Use CBD to Stop Smoking